 The Scope contemporary art show in Miami Beach…

 So what’s it like?
-A huge gallery of galleries on the beach in South Beach, Miami, filled with contemporary art from around the world.
+A huge gallery of galleries on the beach in South Beach, Miami, is filled with contemporary art from around the world.
 Like a museum on the beach.
 With a bar, and a dancefloor with a DJ.
 Some of the best art you’ll ever have a chance to see, and buy, and some of the most beautiful people on earth (that’s South Beach in general).
 Much of the art is similar to what you’ll see in magazines like High Fructose & Juxtapoz.
 It’s a candy-coated feast for the eyes.

 Here’s the entrance, with the color-gradient yard art by Hot Tea: